Mean, Median, Mode Calculator

 What is the difference between mean and median?

-The mean is the arithmetic average — sum divided by count.
+The mean is the arithmetic average: sum divided by count.
 The median is the middle value when data is sorted.
 When a dataset has extreme outliers (like a few very large values), the median is often a better measure of the 'typical' value because it is not pulled by the extremes the way the mean is.
-To express differences between values as percentages, try our percentage calculator.
+To express differences between values as percentages, try the percentage calculator.

 What does 'No mode' mean?